Zoom Vs Google Meet 7 Key Differences: Which is better for online teaching?

 Additionally, Zoom has an inbuilt annotations tool which is critical for online teaching.
 On Meet the workaround for that would be using Miro or some other third-party digital whiteboard.

-Besides, given that Zoom is developer friendly, there are bunch of tools and platforms such as Wise, Lens, Class, etc which offer many engagement and interactive tools on top of Zoom.
+Besides, given that Zoom is developer friendly, there are bunch of tutoring software options such as Wise, Lens, Class, etc which offer many engagement and interactive tools on top of Zoom.

 For Google meet you may have to rely on third-party plugins.
 However, they don’t work on mobile devices.